Fire ants are red-colored insects. A sting from a fire ant delivers a harmful substance, called venom, into your skin.

 What to Expect at the Emergency Room

 The sooner appropriate treatment is started, the better the outcome.
-Patients not allergic to fire ants should be completelyfine in a few hours to a few days.
+People who are not allergic to fire ants should be fine in a few hours to a few days.
+People with severe allergic reactions may need to stay in the hospital.

 Otten EJ.
 Venomous animal injuries.
 In: Marx JA, ed.
-Rosen’s Emergency Medicine: Concepts and Clinical Practice.
-6th ed.
-Philadelphia, Pa: Mosby Elsevier; 2006:chap 59.
+Rosen's Emergency Medicine - Concepts and Clinical Practice .
+8th ed.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 62.